mohammedthoufiq003-svg/Mohammed-thoufiq-R-/README.md

 ## 📖 Introduction to Git & GitHub

 ### 🔹 What is Git?
-Git is a version control system used to track changes in code.
+Git is a version control system used to track changes in files.

 ### 🔹 What is GitHub?
 GitHub is an online platform to store and share code.